viirret/BomberMan/README.md

 Press SPACE to drop bomb.

-Press M to open menu.
+Press ESC to open menu.